Deformation of locally free actions and the leafwise cohomology: Parameter deformation

-It is natural to expect the corresponding result holds for $SL(2,\CC)$.
+It is natural to expect that an analogous result holds for $SL(2,\CC)$.
 However, the corresponding action for $SL(2,\CC)$ is locally parameter rigid. \begin{thm} [Asaoka \cite{As-pre}] Let $\Gamma$ be a cocompact lattice of $SL(2,\CC)$ and $GA_\CC$ be the subgroup of $SL(2,\CC)$ which consists of upper triangular matrices.
 Then, the standard $GA_\CC$ action on $\Gamma \bs SL(2,\CC)$ is locally parameter rigid. \end{thm}